Mercymount administers the STAR Reading, Math, and Early Literacy assessments a minimum of three times each year for grades K-8.

 NCEA’s ACRE (Assessment of Catechesis Religious Education) is given to students in Grade 8.
 It provides the teachers and administration with data from students who have been educated in the Catholic faith for 1-9 years.
-Using the assessment results allow the school leaders to track improvements as goals and strategies are changed or refined.
+The assessment results allow the school leaders to track religious learning against goals and refine religious teaching strategies.

 Mercymount students traditionally perform well above average in all areas of these standardized tests.